Gentoo as a server: What sets the Linux operating system apart?

 Gentoo Handbook and Community

-Gentoo Versions and Lifecycle
+Gentoo versions and lifecycle

 Despite its advantages, Gentoo Linux as a server operating system also has some potential weaknesses to consider: